Pregnancy Care 6 min read

 • Fiber: Fiber helps alleviate constipation, a common pregnancy complaint.
 Eat plenty of fruits, vegetables, whole grains, and legumes.

-The second trimester awaits with its own set of milestones and experiences, from feeling your baby’s first movements to preparing for the arrival of your little one.
+The second trimester awaits with its own milestones and experiences, from feeling your baby’s first movements to preparing for the arrival of your little one.
 Embrace this time of growth, bonding, and anticipation with confidence and joy.